alpheustangs/filego.js/README.md

 # FileGo

-Solution for splitting, checking and merging files.
+A solution for splitting, checking and merging files.

 ## Install